Heat vs. Knicks Predictions & Picks - Eastern Conference Semifinals Game 6

 Heat Performance Insights

-- Although Miami is scoring just 109.5 points per game (worst in NBA), its defense has been playing really well, as it ranks second-best in the league by ceding 109.8 points per game.

-- This year, the Heat rank 25th in the league in assists, delivering 23.8 per game.

-- The Heat, who are 16th in the league with 12 made threes per game, are shooting just 34.4% from downtown, which is fourth-worst in the NBA.
+- The Heat, who rank 16th in the league with 12 threes per game, are shooting just 34.4% from three-point land, which is fourth-worst in the NBA.

 Knicks Performance Insights